lemonsevens/lemonsevens-gruntworks/operations/project-planning/3_resource-selection.md

 2. Configuration/Specification Files:
    - [List file types based on selected resources, e.g., BOM.csv, package.json, config.yaml]

-These files will be saved relative to the directory containing your project's vision statement and requirements document.
+These files will be saved relative to the project directory containing your project's vision statement and requirements document (which should be within a `planning/` subdirectory).

-- The Resource Plan Documentation (.md) will be saved directly in that directory.
+- The Resource Plan Documentation (`resource-plan.md`) will be saved inside the `planning/` directory.
-- If there are Configuration/Specification files, a subdirectory named 'resources' will be created in that directory, and these files will be saved inside 'resources/'.
+- If there are Configuration/Specification files, a subdirectory named `resources/` will be created inside the `planning/` directory (i.e., `planning/resources/`), and these files will be saved inside it.

-I will determine the location of your vision statement and requirements document from the context.
+I will determine the location of your planning documents from the context.

-[Show file contents or summary for each file to be saved, indicating its final path]
+[Show file contents or summary for each file to be saved, indicating its final path, e.g., `[project_path]/planning/resource-plan.md`, `[project_path]/planning/resources/config.yaml`]

 Reply with:
 - 'save' to proceed with saving these files